 Do you get a tightness or heaviness in your chest sometimes?
 There are a bunch of reasons you might feel this way.
-You may have a cold, or it could be something more serious.
+You may have a chest cold, or it could be something more serious.
 Talk to your doctor to find out what's going on.
-He'll want to know if you have other symptoms that can help pinpoint your condition.
+They'll want to know if you have other symptoms that can help pinpoint your condition.

 You might get: